Stung by fuel, LAN embraces RNP navigation tools

 "The Chilean and Peruvian authorities are moving at a velocity much faster than the FAA in the United States," said Adolfo Fierro, who manages fuel conservation at LAN.

-Chile-based LAN may soon merge with Brazil's largest airline, TAM, to become one of the world's largest carriers.
+Chile-based LAN may soon merge with Brazil's largest airline, TAM TAMM4.SA, to become one of the world's largest carriers.
 The multibillion-dollar deal has received conditional regulatory approval and is expected to pass a vote by TAM shareholders next month.

 LAN said in January its fourth-quarter net profit fell 31.6 percent from a year ago to $112.5 million because of disruptions caused by a volcanic ash cloud in Chile, restructuring costs in Colombia, and higher fuel prices.